negi524/react-router-starter/README.md

 If you're familiar with deploying Node applications, the built-in app server is production-ready.

-Make sure to deploy the output of `yarn build`
+Make sure to deploy the output of `pnpm run build`

 ```
 ├── package.json